U.S. Education Secretary Betsy DeVos will visit schools across Indiana Friday as the last stop on a six-state back-to-school tour.

 “There are so many new and exciting ways state-based education leaders and advocates are truly rethinking education,” DeVos said in a statement.
 “It is our goal with this tour to highlight what’s working.
 We want to encourage local education leaders to continue to be creative, to empower parents with options and to expand student-centered education opportunities.”

-The Indiana stops include: 21st Century Charter School in Gary; Hope Academy Recovery High School in Indianapolis; and Eastern Hancock High School for a football game in Hancock County.
+The Indiana stops are: 21st Century Charter School in Gary; Hope Academy Recovery High School in Indianapolis; and Eastern Hancock High School for a football game and barbecue Hancock County.

 The tour, called “Rethink School”, also includes stops in Wyoming Colorado, Nebraska, Kansas, and Missouri.